ffmpeginteropx/FFmpegInteropX/README.md

 ## Getting the sources

-Getting a compatible UWP build of FFmpeg is required for this to work.

-You can simply use the embedded git submodule that points to the latest tested release of FFmpeg.
+FFmpegInteropX uses the following git submodules:

+- ffmpeg
+- Libs\bzlib2
+- Libs\iconv
+- Libs\zlib

+Please use clone recursive, to get the exact verion of the libs that is required for use with FFmpegInteropX.

 	git clone --recursive git://github.com/lukasf/FFmpegInterop.git

-Alternatively, you can get the code for [FFmpeg on Github](http://github.com/FFmpeg) yourself by cloning [git://source.ffmpeg.org/ffmpeg.git](git://source.ffmpeg.org/ffmpeg.git) and replace existing default `ffmpeg` folder with it.
+If you forgot to clone recursive, or if one of the library folders is empty, use these commands from FFmpegInteropX folder:

-	git clone git://github.com/lukasf/FFmpegInterop.git
+	git submodule init
-	cd FFmpegInterop
-	git clone git://source.ffmpeg.org/ffmpeg.git
+    git submodule update

+Please do not use later versions of FFmpeg (e.g. master branch) with FFmpegInteropX.
+This could lead to various problems, ranging from build issues to runtime issues.

-Your `FFmpegInterop` folder should look as follows
+Your `FFmpegInteropX` folder should look as follows

-	FFmpegInterop\
-	    bzip2\                 - bzip2 (bzliib) compression library
+	FFmpegInteropX\
 	    ffmpeg\                - ffmpeg source code from the latest release in git://github.com/FFmpeg/FFmpeg.git FFmpegInterop\         - FFmpegInterop WinRT component
+	    Libs\bzip2\            - bzip2 (bzliib) compression library
-	    iconv\                 - iconv library for character encoding conversion Samples\               - Sample Media Player applications in C++ and C# Tests\                 - Unit tests for FFmpegInterop
+	    Libs\iconv\            - iconv library for character encoding conversion Libs\zlib\             - zlib compression library
+	    Samples\               - Sample Media Player applications in C++ and C# Tests\                 - Unit tests for FFmpegInterop
-	    zlib\                  - zlib compression library
-	    Tests\                 - Unit tests for FFmpegInterop
-	    BuildFFmpeg_VS2015.bat - FFmpeg build file for Visual Studio 2015
 	    BuildFFmpeg_VS2017.bat - FFmpeg build file for Visual Studio 2017
 	    FFmpegConfig.sh        - Internal script that contains FFmpeg configure options FFmpegInterop.sln      - Microsoft Visual Studio 2017 solution file for Windows 10 apps development